 - 1 cup canned unsweetened pumpkin puree

 - 1/3 cup organic coconut oil, melted and cooled

 - 1/4 cup molasses

 - 2 teaspoons pure vanilla extract

-- In a large bowl, mix the flour, flaxseeds, baking soda, fresh ginger, cinnamon, allspice and salt; set aside.
+- In a large mixing bowl, mix the flour, flaxseeds, baking soda, fresh ginger, pumpkin pie spice and sea salt; set aside.